Tennessee vs. South Alabama NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Tennessee has combined with its opponents to score more than 62 points in five of 10 games this season.
+- Tennessee and its opponents have combined to score more than 62 points in five of 10 games this season.

 - South Alabama's games have gone over 62 points in two opportunities this season.

-- Saturday's over/under is 0.5 points lower than the two team's combined 62.5 points per game average.

-- The 52.5 combined points per game that these two squads have allowed this season are 9.5 fewer than the 62 over/under in this contest.
+- The two teams combine to average 62.5 points per game, 0.5 more than the over/under in this contest.

+- This contest's total is 9.5 points greater than the 52.5 these two squads combine to surrender per game this season.

-- The Volunteers and their opponents score an average of 61.9 points per game, 0.1 fewer than Saturday's total.
+- The average total in Volunteers games this season is 61.9, 0.1 points fewer than Saturday's total of 62 .

-- The 62 over/under in this game is 10.2 points above the 51.8 average total in Jaguars games this season.
+- The 62 total in this game is 10.2 points higher than the 51.8 average total in Jaguars games this season.

 Tennessee Stats and Trends

-- Tennessee has played 10 games, with four wins against the spread.
+- In Tennessee's 10 games this season, it has four wins against the spread.

-- The Volunteers have been favored by 28 points or more two times this season and covered the spread in one of them.

-- Tennessee's games this year have gone over the point total seven times in 10 opportunities (70%).
+- Tennessee's games this year have hit the over on seven of 10 set point totals (70%).

-- When Tennessee puts up more than 23.0 points, it is 4-4 against the spread and 5-3 overall.
+- Tennessee is 4-4 against the spread and 5-3 overall in games when it puts up more than 23.0 points.

 - Find the latest spread and moneyline odds for Tennessee at SISportsbook.